SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at System Level

 \subsection{Attacks on Agent Actions}

-Several attacks on agent actions exploit vulnerabilities at the model level, such as misleading attacks, to misdirect agent behavior in multimodal systems.
-Wu~\etal~\cite{arxiv2024Wu2} demonstrate how adversarial text combined with perturbed trigger images can deceive multimodal agents.
-Similarly, Fu~\etal~\cite{arxiv2024Fu} reveal that obfuscated adversarial prompts transfer to production agents, exposing real-world weaknesses.
-ROBOPAIR~\cite{arxiv2024Robey} presents an algorithm that jailbreaks LLM-controlled robots, triggering harmful actions by targeting their language models.
+By disguising malicious instructions as user commands, the attacker expands the unauthorized Bandwidth ($B$), forcing the execution of payloads that should have been filtered.
+Wu~\etal~\cite{arxiv2024Wu2} show that adversarial text combined with perturbed trigger images can deceive multimodal agents, while Fu~\etal~\cite{arxiv2024Fu} demonstrate that obfuscated adversarial prompts transfer to production agents.
+ROBOPAIR~\cite{arxiv2024Robey} further shows that targeting the language model of an LLM-controlled robot can directly induce harmful physical actions.